Skip main navigation

 Quick Tips for Employers

-Have a process by which employees (and applicants) can request a medical accommodation.
+Have a process by which your employees and applicants can request an accommodation for their disability.

-• Document your process, including who is responsible for what steps in the process (ex. supervisor, HR, etc.)
+• Document your process, including who is responsible for each step in the process (ex. supervisor, HR, etc.)

-• Communicate the process so all employees (and job applicants) are aware
+• Communicate the process so your employees and job applicants are aware how they can request an accommodation for their disability.

-• Even with a formal process in place, individuals don't need to use "magic words" to request an accommodation
+• Even with a formal process in place, your employees don't need to use "magic words" to request an accommodation for their disability

-• Train your supervisors to recognize when an individual may require a medical accommodation
+• Train your supervisors to recognize when an employee may require an accommodation for their disability

 Respect medical confidentiality.